nishizumi-maho/Dominant-Control/quickstart.md

 # Quick Start Guide

-Get up and running in 5 minutes.
+Get up and running in 5 minutes with Dominant Control for iRacing.

 ## ⚠️ Important First